• Skip to primary navigation

 • Melt 1 tablespoon of butter in a pan.
 Cut bacon into bite size pieces and cook in the butter over medium heat.

 • Lift beef from marinade, dry with paper towels, and add it in batches to the pan with the bacon.
 Brown each batch of meat then remove from pan.
-Reserve the marinade.
+Try not to cook the beef cubes all the way through.
+You only want a slight sear for added flavor.

 • Transfer bacon and meat to a casserole baking dish.
 Sprinkle salt, pepper and flour evenly over the meat.
 Bake meat in the oven uncovered for 10 minutes.
 Then remove from the oven and set aside.